 Hermes and the Cattle of Apollo

-Hermes was known to be a cunning trickster, stealing things from the other gods and hiding them in unbelievable locations!
+Hermes was known to be a cunning trickster, stealing things from the other gods and hiding them in incredible places!

-Hermes discovered the herd very soon.
-One by one, he started pulling the hoofs out of the cows' feet and re-attaching them in the reverse order.
-The same he did to his own sandals.
-Then he took the herd, which now seemed to be walking backwards and hid the herd inside a cave.
-Finally, he returned to his cave in Mount Cyllene in Arcadia.
+Hermes very soon discovered the herd.
+One by one he began to pull the hooves from the cows' feet and reattach them in reverse order.
+He did the same with his own sandals.
+Then he took the herd, which now seemed to be going backwards, and hid them in a cave.
+Finally he returned to his cave in Mount Cyllene in Arcadia.

-Before the eyes of Zeus, Hermes first denied everything, but in the end he had to confess.
-Zeus found the story quite amusing so he didn't punish Hermes, he only asked from him to return the herd.
-Regretful of what he had done, Hermes then offered Apollo his lyre as a present.
-The lyre was a musical instrument Hermes had created all by himself out of the shell of a tortoise.
+The "Trial"In front of Zeus, Hermes initially denied everything, but in the end he had to confess.
+Zeus found the storey quite amusing, so he did not punish Hermes, but only required him to return the flock.
+Hermes regretted what he had done and offered Apollo his lyre as a gift.
+The lyre was a musical instrument that Hermes had created all by himself from the shell of a turtle.

-To compensate Hermes for his kindness, Apollo returned the gesture by giving Hermes a golden rod to guide the herds.
-From that moment on, there was peace again in Mount Olympus and a strong friendship began between Hermes and Apollo.
+To repay Hermes for his kindness, Apollo returned the gesture by giving Hermes a golden staff to guide the flocks.
+From that moment on, peace reigned once again at Mount Olympus and a strong friendship began between Hermes and Apollo.